Arlo SoHo

 Room Size

-Guests frequently reported issues with noise from outside traffic and loud music from the rooftop bar, affecting their sleep.
+Guests frequently reported noise issues from outside traffic and hotel events, impacting their comfort during the stay.

 5 days ago